Diaglinide, tablets 2 mg 30 pcs

 Very rare: visual disturbances.

-Changes in blood glucose concentrations may lead to visual disturbances, especially at the initial stage of therapy with hypoglycemic drugs.
-However, these changes are usually transient.
+Changes in blood glucose concentrations can lead to visual disturbances, especially at the initial stage of therapy with hypoglycemic drugs.
+However, these changes are usually transitory.

-The risk of cardiovascular disease is increased in type 2 diabetes mellitus.
-An increased risk of acute coronary syndrome has been found in patients treated with repaglinide compared to patients treated with a sulfonylurea derivative, but not compared to patients treated with metformin or acarbose.
-However, a causal relationship has not been established.
+The risk of cardiovascular disease increases with type 2 diabetes.
+An increased risk of acute coronary syndrome was found in patients receiving repaglinide compared with patients receiving a sulfonylurea, but not compared with patients receiving metformin or acarbose.
+However, a cause-and-effect relationship has not been established.

 Unknown: nausea.

-In very rare cases, severe liver function abnormalities have been reported; however, a causal relationship with repaglinide has not been established.
+In very rare cases, severe liver dysfunction has been reported, however, a causal relationship with repaglinide has not been established.

 Overdose

 In case of overdose, hypoglycemia may develop.
-Symptoms: hunger, increased sweating, palpitations, tremor, anxiety, headache, insomnia, irritability, depression, speech and vision disorders.
+Symptoms: hunger, increased sweating, palpitations, tremors, anxiety, headache, insomnia, irritability, depression, speech and vision impairment.

-When repaglinide was used in patients with type 2 diabetes at weekly increasing doses of 4 to 20 mg 4 times daily (with each meal) for 6 weeks, relative overdose was observed, manifested by excessive reduction in glucose concentration with the development of symptoms of hypoglycemia.
+When repaglinide was used in patients with type 2 diabetes mellitus at a weekly increasing dose from 4 to 20 mg 4 times a day (with each meal) for 6 weeks, a relative overdose was observed, manifested by an excessive decrease in glucose concentration with the development of symptoms of hypoglycemia.

-In case of symptoms of hypoglycemia, appropriate measures should be taken to increase blood glucose concentration (ingest dextrose or products rich in carbohydrates).
-In severe hypoglycemia (loss of consciousness, coma) dextrose is administered intravenously.
-After recovery of consciousness, intake of easily digestible carbohydrates (to avoid the recurrence of hypoglycemia).
+If symptoms of hypoglycemia appear, appropriate measures should be taken to increase the concentration of glucose in the blood (take dextrose or foods rich in carbohydrates).
+For severe hypoglycemia (loss of consciousness, coma), dextrose is administered intravenously.
+After regaining consciousness, take easily digestible carbohydrates (to avoid re-development of hypoglycemia).

 ---|---|